-On November 12, 2020, ML Management completed the GARS Transaction pursuant to the CLO Agreement and ML Management became the investment manager of the CLOs.
+On November 12, 2020, ML Management completed the CLO Acquisition pursuant to the CLO Agreement and ML Management became the investment manager of the CLOs.
 As the investment manager of the CLOs, ML Management is entitled to receive an annual management fee of 0.50%-0.60% of aggregate gross assets, paid quarterly, and subject to reductions based on caps, transaction fees, and fee-sharing arrangements.
+Following the completion of the CLO Acquisition, the names of Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP were changed to Mount Logan Funding 2018-1 LP and Mount Logan MML CLO 2019-1 LP, respectively.